TodePond/TodePondDotCom/wikiblogarden/health/vomit/diaries/sunset-glasses/readme.md

 "What!?
 Twenty?
 That must take forever!?!!"

-"No, it's no problem, I do them very quickly.
+"No, it's no problem, I do them very fast.
 Watch this."

 And then he proceeded to demonstrate to me how fast he could get through six vials.
 And I watched a man speedrun a blood test for the first time in my life, adjusting the strap even tighter than usual for a couple frames increase.